 For the first two years, Postmates survived payment to payment, without the yearly billion dollar funding rounds we see today.
 In 2013, the Founder’s Fund invested $5 million, which legitimized the industry and caused a wave of further investments.
 A few months later, DoorDash and Instacart would both land large series A rounds.

 Food delivery shouldn’t have worked on Postmates.
-It had a flat $9.99 delivery fee, while its rivals Grubhub and DoorDash offered delivery for $3-6, depending on the area.
-However, in California people were more than willing to pay the delivery charge to have their favourites delivered.
+It had a flat $9.99 delivery fee, while its rivals Grubhub and DoorDash offered delivery for far lower prices.
+However, in California people were more than willing to pay the delivery charge for their favourites.

 In 2015, Postmates finally lowered its delivery fee to $3.99 for preferred merchants, who would be featured prominently on the platform.
-It also was the first to launch a pro service, Unlimited, which would waiver the delivery charge for all orders over $30 for $9.99 a month.
+It also was the first to launch a pro service, Unlimited, which waivers the delivery charge for all orders over $30 for $9.99 a month.

 Postmates has courted some controversy for its ‘deliver everything’ mantra, often going against the wishes of restaurants and businesses.
 In 2015, several business owners complained about Postmates taking delivery orders without receiving permission.